I've been thinking a lot about this in preparation for the next HYTRADBOI.

 Unlike many other conferences, this chat is the main focus of the event.
 The talks are pre-recorded and are presented as regular videos rather than broadcast live, so attendees can pause, rewind, watch later etc. This increases the number of people who actually see each talk (vs eg missing a talk when you eat lunch) and how much time they have to think about the contents and ask interesting questions.

 Zulip also has excellent moderation tools, beyond the regular mute/ban/delete options.
 My favourite is the ability to move messages to a different thread, which is nice for topics where I don't want to shut them down entirely, but I do want to prevent them from derailing an existing conversation.
-Eg I can move messages to a dedicated rust-vs-c++ thread with opt-in visibiilty, to keep it out of the way of people who are bored of the subject.
+Eg I can move messages to a dedicated rust-vs-c++ thread with opt-in visibility, to keep it out of the way of people who are bored of the subject.

 advantages